For some reason, there are some really good Italian restaurants in Cabo San Lucas, Mexico.

 Bowls of freshly grated parmesan on the tables attest to the trattoria’s authenticity.

 Owner Stefano Miotto, who hails from Treviso, Italy, opened this Cabo location in 2001 after the success of his La Dolce Vita in Puerto Vallarta.

-2. Doc Wine Bar
+2) Doc Wine Bar

 When we first walked into Doc Wine Bar several years ago, the blackboard read: “No martini, no pina colada, no margaritas, we are a wine bar.”

 This is a place with over 100 labels of Italian and Mexican wines available for your sipping pleasure.

-And its Italian food is quite delectable too.
+Its Italian food is quite delectable too.

 Proprietor Pietro Gioco worked extensively in his native Italy before opening Doc Wine Bar in 2009.

 They run this cool, classy little wine bar-cum-eatery with just the right amount of Italianissimo verve – candles, a big wine fridge, old Italian posters and a handful of wooden tables and chairs scattered about two small, air-conditioned rooms with burgundy walls, arched windows and concrete floors.